jafingerhut/haironfire/README.md

 For the output below, I am prefixing the expressions I evaluated with `user=>`, and _not_ commenting the output, since it is fairly long and I do not want to bother commenting it all.

+Note that the most common reason for the EDN reader throwing an exception while reading `project.clj` files is the use of regex literals.
+See [here](README-extended-edn-reader.md) for alternate results for a hacked up version of Clojure's `EdnReader` that can read regex literals.

 ```
 user=> (cloj/print-lein-project-summary d1)